Kubernetes Networking: Exploring Service Types

 Q2.
 Can ClusterIP be accessed from outside the cluster?

-A. Not directly, but you can use kubectl port-forward
+A. Not directly, but you can use kubectl port-forward or an Ingress resource.

 Q3.
 When should I use ExternalName?
 A. When you need to connect internal workloads to external services via DNS names.